 Get contact information for professors

 I usually look up their names in our school email database right after I sign up and tell them that I receive accommodations and use assistive technology.
 If a professor seems tentative about having a low vision student and/or assistive technology in the classroom, you can switch to a different professor.
-I’m working on creating a section on my website that describes all the devices I use so that in the future I can just send my professors the link to my blog, and other students can use links that describe what the technology is used for.
+Often times, I send them links to posts on my blog and encourage them to read them in advance, and almost every one of my professors has read the posts in advance.
+Read my post on explaining accommodations here.

 Check wifi connectivity in the classrooms in advance